MaireadKelly/cake-it-easy-1/draftREADME.md

 ## 5. User Stories
 ### As a customer, I want to:
 - View and filter cakes by category or occasion.
-- Add cakes to my basket and customize my order.
+- Add cakes to my bag and customize my order.
 - Checkout securely and receive an order confirmation.
 - Use guest checkout if I prefer not to create an account.
 - Browse featured cakes easily from the home page.